beeva-arturomartinez/beeva-best-practices/frontend/polymer/Thinking-in-polymer.md

   ```html
   <input type="submit" value="Send">
   ```
 Atoms can also include more abstract elemental items like color palettes, font stacks, and  invisible elements like animations.
-Defining these elemental properties of our UIs help promote consistency and cohesion.
+Defining these elemental properties of our UIs helps promote consistency and cohesion.

 #### 1.1.2.
 Molecules
-Molecules are simple groups of atomic UI elements functioning together as a unit.
-For example, a form label, search input, and a button can combine together to create a search form molecule.
+Molecules are simple groups of atomic UI elements working together as a unit.
+For example, a form label, search input, and a button can be combined together to create a search form molecule.

 ```html
 <form action="demo">
   <label for="name">Name</label>